 - Previous museum experience and foreign language knowledge a plus

-Semester: Ongoing program, each internship lasts one semester (Fall, Spring, Summer)
+Semester: Ongoing program, each internship lasts one semester (Fall, Spring, Summer).
+Fall semester applications are reviewed in August; Spring semester in December; Summer semester in March.

-Schedule: Flexible, usually 1 to 2 weekdays between 10am-4pm
+Schedule: Flexible, typically 1 to 2 weekdays between 10am-4pm for Fall and Spring semester.

 Submit application to firstname.lastname@example.org